celleb/swiftmailer/README.md

-# SwiftMailer
+# SwiftMail

-SwiftMailer is a Node.js package for sending authentication emails, including welcome emails, password reset emails, and passwordless login emails.
+SwiftMail is a Node.js package for sending authentication emails, including welcome emails, password reset emails, and passwordless login emails.
 It supports both NestJS and non-NestJS projects, providing a NestJS module for easy integration.

 ## Features